 Paddle through stunning fall color in these scenic hotspots

 It’s not too late to see Wisconsin’s stunning fall colors—all you need is a canoe or kayak and a spirit of adventure.
-Whether you want to paddle across a mirror-like lake or look for wildlife alongside a meandering Northwoods river, you’ll find plenty of Wisconsin waterways to explore.
+Whether you want to paddle across a mirror-like lake or look for wildlife alongside a meandering Northwoods river, you’ll find plenty of picture-perfect Wisconsin waterways to explore.
 Here’s a closer look at a few you shouldn’t miss.

 Northwestern Wisconsin